Appeal a parking penalty Charge Notice (PCN)

 The registered keeper of a vehicle, who has made a formal representation which has been rejected, has the right to appeal to a Parking Adjudicator.

-A Parking Adjudicator is an experienced lawyer and independent of the council.
-The decision of the Parking Adjudicator is final, and both you and the council must adhere to the decision made.
+A Parking Adjudicator is an experienced lawyer and independent of us.
+The decision of the Parking Adjudicator is final, and both you and we must adhere to the decision made.

 You can choose whether to have your appeal dealt with by telephone, post, or attendance to a personal hearing with the Parking Adjudicator.